DmitryMarkovnikov/appium_android_task/README.md

 ### Helpers

-    Assuming that you've installed everything correctly, I mean you have $ANDROID_HOME leading to yuor android sdk there is a utils/bootstrap.sh script that downloads sdk and creates a virtual device to run tests.
+    Assuming that you've installed everything correctly, I mean you have $ANDROID_HOME leading to your android sdk there is a utils/bootstrap.sh script that downloads sdk and creates a virtual device to run tests.
     Because I've faced an issue while doing test task on AVD based on android 7.x: https://github.com/appium/appium/issues/7588
     I've decided to switch to android 6.x and create this sh script to configure environment.
-    Uusage example ./bootstrap.sh to download and create avd or ./bootstrap.sh -run to + run emulator
+    Usage example ./bootstrap.sh to download and create avd or ./bootstrap.sh -run to + run emulator

 ### Demo